arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us.md

   existential crossroad.
 * [Chapter 6](state-monad-for-the-rest-of-us-6): in which you discover that Procrastination&reg; is The Functional Solution to all problems.

+### Part II
+In which you develop the State Monad.

+* [Chapter 7](state-monad-for-the-rest-of-us-7): in which you use a bit of type modeling to hide the state handling logic.
+* [Chapter 8](state-monad-for-the-rest-of-us-8): in which you discover Applicative Functors.

+### Part III
+In which you play with some State Monad use cases (and you see how easy they are)

 Enjoy the journey!